ModelEngineering/controlSBML/README.md

 ## Developer Notes
 1. The package works with and without ``slycot``.
 So two virtual environments are needed for testing: ``ctl`` includes ``slycot`` and ``ctl_tst`` does not.
 Note that continuous integration is done only *without* ``slycot``.
+1. To generate a new release, update the version in pyproject.py and in _version.py.

 ## Version History
 * 1.0.10